Opposition parties question need for remote voting machines

-The former Madhya Pradesh chief minister said he felt that there would be no RVM demonstration till there is a consensus on having one.
-No political party is prepared to see the demonstration, he said.
+The former Madhya Pradesh chief minister said he felt that there would be no remote voting machine demonstration till there is a consensus on having one.
+No political party is prepared to see the demonstration, Singh pointed out.

-“The idea of RVM is not acceptable,” Singh said and added that the commission should address concerns about electronic voting machines raised by eminent citizens of the country.
+“The idea of RVM is not acceptable,” Singh asserted.
+He added that the commission should address concerns about electronic voting machines raised by eminent citizens of India.

 The EC should also address the issue of urban apathy towards the election process, the Congress leader said.